Live 2012 (Coldplay album): Release and promotion

 The film was first announced by Phil Harvey in April 2012.
 It was first announced under the title "ColdplayFilm".
 The name was also inscribed on the Xylobands used on the Mylo Xyloto Tour between April and September 2012.
 The bracelets were conceptualized and created for use in Live 2012 and used in all future world tours that the band has gone on to complete, changing slightly in variation and material.
 The film/album was first officially announced on 25 September 2012.
 On the same day, two websites promoting Live 2012 launched.
 One promoting the theatrical release of the film, and one promoting the project in general.
 A two-minute trailer accompanied the announcement, released online and shown in theaters attached to other films as well.
 In addition, an exclusive preview of "Us Against the World" was shown on the Live 2012 website, as well as another select track off the film of user's choice.
-A 183-page e-book documenting the tour was also announced.
+A 183-page eBook documenting the tour was also announced.

 Live 2012 was first released as an exclusive, one-night-only theatrical release, shown in cinemas across 57 countries around the world.
 The film opened at 7:00pm at respective time zones (7:30pm at some screenings), on 13 November 2012.
 The film was shown twice on the night, closing before midnight.
 A partnership deal between Parlophone and Studio 3 saw the screening of Live 2012 on US premium cable television as well.
 The film aired exclusively on 14 November 2012 on Epix, the night after the theatrical release and a week before its commercial release in the United States.